StefanBloemheuvel/all_configurations/README.md

 | Ctrl + J  | Join previous line to current line
 | Cmd + Shift + .  | Get window with all functions in current script for fast navigation

-Extra tip: in breakpoint() Pdb: interact [gives you interactive window where you can paste multiline code] Extra tip: python -m pdb script.py
+Extra tip: in breakpoint() Pdb: interact [gives you interactive window where you can paste multiline code] <br>
+Extra tip: python -m pdb script.py